Transactional email in the last 24 hours

 What is Time to Inbox?

-Time to Inbox is the length of time it takes from when an email is sent from a client until it shows up in the user’s inbox and is available to read.
+Time to Inbox is the length of time it takes from when an email is sent from a client until it is logged as delivered.

 Where does the Time to Inbox data come from?

 Time to Inbox data is refreshed every 5 minutes.
 We generate the TTI (Time to Inbox) data internally using an automated system powered primarily by our MailHandler gem, which we released under an MIT license.
 Every five minutes, we send an email with consistent content to each of the five major ISPs (Gmail, Yahoo, Outlook/Hotmail, AOL, and iCloud/Me.com).
-Then we login to each service to check and see if it has arrived.
-Once it has arrived, we compare the time that it was sent to the time that we found it in the inbox and record how long it took to arrive.
+We then measure the time it takes between when the email was sent and when it is logged as delivered.

 How can I know how whether your time to inbox is comparable to other providers?